 - di giorno in giorno = day by day

-You’ll also recognise it in the formal greeting buongiorno which literally translates as good day but actually means good morning since it should only be used up until around noon.
+You’ll also recognise it in the formal greeting buongiorno which literally translates as good day but actually means good morning in Italian since it should only be used up until around noon.
 (You can say buon pomeriggio in the afternoon.)

 Buongiorno, Carlo.
 Che piacere riverderLa.